TrustTheVote-Project/VoteTrackerPlus/README.md

 The kiskstarter project is nearly complete and ready to launch.
 The project video is available at [https://www.youtube.com/watch?v=V0EuZHNHZ6A](https://www.youtube.com/watch?v=V0EuZHNHZ6A).
 However, the launch is being delayed until adequate peer reviews have been given so to independently establish the efficacy and viability of a VOTES approach to an election.
 Donating money and time to a doomed project is not a good thing.
 So, if you watch the above videa and/or read any of the summaries and can offer strong feedback, it would be greatly appreciated.
 It is possible that many people would appreciate it.

-There is a project blog at [https://releng.com/blog](https://releng.com/blog)
+There is a project blog at [https://releng.com/blog](https://releng.com/blog) (available via wordpress.com - [https://wordpress.com/read/feeds/108742227](https://wordpress.com/read/feeds/108742227))